-unlike the Anti-Manipulation Rule, there is no intent requirement for violations of section 35.41(b), and intent is often the most difficult element of a manipulation claim for FERC to prove.
+section 35.41(b) in some manipulation cases.1098 This is significant because, as described below, unlike the Anti-Manipulation Rule, there is no intent requirement for violations of section 35.41(b), and intent is often the most difficult element of a manipulation claim for FERC to prove.

 Second, violations may arise from a seller's conduct during the course of an investigation.
-If a seller's response to data requests, correspondence, or verbal representations to Enforcement Staff turn out to be wrong, misleading, or materially incomplete, then the seller may be subjected to a charge of violating section 35.41(b).
-In Constellation II, the company "asserted orally and then in writing to staff that CAISO supported closing the investigation without penalty."
-In fact, after the oral representation, but before the written representation, CAISO had told the company that it could not support that position.
-The company "stated that its oral assertion was made in good faith and that the language in its written response to staff was left in by mistake."
-Nonetheless, FERC found a violation to have occurred.
-As the number of FERC investigations grows, so too do the number of opportunities in which a seller might run afoul of section 35.41(b), particularly in cases where Enforcement Staff demands the production of voluminous material in a short amount of time.
+The Commission has explained that "the duty of accuracy and candor imposed by section 35.41(b) on regulated Sellers is particularly important when it involves an investigation by Commission staff into potential violations."1099 If a seller's response to data requests, correspondence, or verbal representations to Enforcement Staff turn out to be wrong, misleading, or materially incomplete, then the seller may be subjected to a charge of violating section 35.41(b).1100 In Constellation II,1101 the company "asserted orally and then in writing to staff that CAISO supported closing the investigation without penalty."
+1102 In fact, after the oral representation, but before the written representation, CAISO had told the company that it could not support that position.1103 The company "stated that its oral assertion was made in good faith and that the language in its written response to staff was left in by mistake."1104 The case was